-Small cells have been a hot topic in the mobile communications industry for a number of years.
+Small cells have been a hot topic in the mobile communications industry for many years.
 Mobile operators often use small cells as a way to extend their network coverage.
-Small cells are not just about the additional coverage, they can also allow mobile operators to offer additional capacity to their customers.
+However, small cells are not just about the additional coverage; they can also allow mobile operators to offer additional capacity to their customers.
 So what exactly are small cells then?
 If you follow the mobile communications industry, then you may have come across terminologies like femtocells, picocells and microcells before.
 Small cells in mobile communications represent all the different types of cells, including femtocells, picocells, microcells and others.
 The terms femto, pico, micro, and others indicate the size or range of the cell in question.

 How do small cells work?